430058Mauger1/Unit-13-2022/doc/design/stakeholders 2.md

 I think my website has fulfilled its intended purpose because it is a working site with the intended content like phones and accessories for them.

 I have acknowledged the feedback and concluded that i do not need to add any back buttons because browsers usualy have them however some customers might be on a browser that does not have any back buttons so I will keep them in mind for the future.

+For the phone description I have changed the font size from 8px to 9px I cant go any larger or the text will start to leave the grid.